Maksim-Kvashnin/aptortellini.github.io/_posts/2022-02-10-leaked-handle-hunting.md

 [![tortellino windows](/img/tortellindows.png)](/img/tortellindows.png)

 ### TL;DR
-There are some situations where processes with high or SYSTEM integrity request handles to privileged processes/threads/tokens and then spawn lower integrity processes.
+There are some situations in which processes with high or SYSTEM integrity request handles to privileged processes/threads/tokens and then spawn lower integrity processes.
 If these handles are sufficiently powerful, of the right type and are inherited by the child process, we can clone them from another process and then abuse them to escalate privileges and/or bypass UAC.
 In this post we will learn how to look for and abuse this kind of vulnerability.

 ### Introduction
 Hello there, hackers in arms, [last](https://twitter.com/last0x00) here!
 Lately I've been hunting a certain type of vulnerability which can lead to privilege escalations or UAC bypasses.
 Since I don't think it has been thoroughly explained yet, let alone automatized, why don’t we embark on this new adventure?

-Essentially, the idea is to see if we can find unprivileged processes which have privileged handles to high integrity (aka elevated) or SYSTEM processes, and then check if we can attach to these processes as an unprivileged user and clone these handles to later abuse them.
+Essentially, the idea is to see if we can automatically find unprivileged processes which have privileged handles to high integrity (aka elevated) or SYSTEM processes, and then check if we can attach to these processes as an unprivileged user and clone these handles to later abuse them.
 What constraints will be placed on our tool?
 1. It must run as a medium integrity process
 2. No SeDebugPrivilege in the process' token (no medium integrity process has that by default)
 3. No UAC bypass as it must also work for non-administrative users